 - Oral Cancer.

-Hanging Tongue Syndrome disease means sticking the tongue out which is exactly eponymous to the name of the condition.
-Genetic formation of smaller and flat faced dogs like pugs leads to this characteristic.
+Hanging Tongue Syndrome means sticking the tongue out.
+The title is eponymous to the physical condition.
+The genetic formation of smaller and flat-faced dogs like Pugs leads to this decisive deformity.

 Why does my dog always have his tongue out?